Wednesday, 27 February 2019

 Lisztmania and cold weather

 Its very, very cold here in the Glasgow area just now, although the ground is covered with frost rather than the snow that is sweeping through the south of England.
 This makes it very pretty and I enjoyed going to a walk around Stewartfield Loch this morning with the tree branches all white and frozen, and the sky a pale cloudless blue.
 The little loch was partly frozen and the ducks were walking around on the ice.
 The sun was very low in the sky and as I drove up the hill I saw not one but two accidents where three or four cars had all shunted into each other, probably because their drivers were dazzled by the sun - like Prince Philip who was in a scary looking crash last week.
-He emerged remarkably unscathed and luckily the people that he pulled ou in front of weren’t seriously injured either.
+He emerged remarkably unscathed and luckily the people that he pulled out in front of weren’t seriously injured either.
+Probably it's time that he stops driving though!

 By the way I have just looked out of the window and it is now snowing quite heavily!